MXM and Wolf Cousins: Max, Rami, and Maratone Studios

-Working With Dr. Luke
+Working with Dr. Luke

 In the beginning of 2004, Max Martin started to get acquainted with recording engineer Michael Ilbert, who is responsible for contributing to some of Max's future records, and introduced him to new artists that he hoped would help inspire him for more musical projects.
 Max eventually moved to New York City for a short while to help him find more inspiration and also learned the foundations of how to play a guitar.
 He then met record producer Dr. Luke, who was deejaying at a house party at the time, and gave Max a tour of New York clubs.
 They both began to work on material together back in Maratone Studios, writing for the likes of Pink and Hilary Duff, when they were approached by Kelly Clarkson and her team.
 She flew over to the studio in Stockholm, Sweden to meet them both and recorded what would eventually be the song "Since U Been Gone".
 The song managed to peak at the top 5 in United States and was cited as a breakthrough for a song like it to be even in the top 40, especially considering its heavy rock influences.
-From that point on, Dr. Luke was hired by Max to join the Maratone team.